bobacktech/bionic-boarder-simulation-tool/README.md

 This simulation is created for the purpose of supporting the development of the Bionic Boarder android application.
 See [Bionic Boarder](https://github.com/bobacktech/bionic-boarder).

-The tool simulates a person riding a land paddling board where the rider accelerates the board with a stick paddle along a non flat terrain.
-In the simulation, the land paddle board is equipped with an electric motor that is controlled by a [VESC speed controller](https://github.com/vedderb/bldc).
+The tool simulates a person riding a land paddle board where the rider accelerates the board with a stick paddle along a non flat terrain.
+When the simulation starts, the rider is not moving.
+The slope of the terrain changes randomly and at a fixed frequency.
+The rider pushes the board with the stick paddle on a periodic basis.
+Gravity and/or the rider is responsible for moving the board.
+The primary parameters that are computed over time from the rider and/or gravity moving the board are velocity along nose/long axis of the board, acceleration along the nose/long axis of the board, and the pitch relative to the long axis of the board.

+Additionally, in the simulation, the land paddle board is equipped with an electric motor that is controlled by a [VESC speed controller](https://github.com/vedderb/bldc).
 The VESC specifically has an integrated IMU on the controller that provides orientation and acceleration data in real time.
-This application essentially is a 2DOF simulation that computes the acceleration along the long axis of the board and the pitch of the board as the person is paddling the board with a stick on a surface where the slope changes over time.
-Communication with the simulated VESC is done over bluetooth.
+The IMU is situated on the board such that the x-axis is along the nose/long axis of the board, the y-axis is along the width of the board, and the z-axis is up through the board itself.
+The emulation of the VESC controller has a simplified motor controller that provides ERPM control to change the speed of the motor.
+The purpose for the VESC in the simulation is to allow for an external application to control board's movement as the rider paddles the board.

+The following VESC commands are processed by the simulation:

+*  **COMM_FW_VERSION**
+*  **COMM_GET_VALUES**
+*  **COMM_GET_IMU_DATA**
+*  **COMM_SET_CURRENT**
+*  **COMM_SET_RPM**
+*  **COMM_ALIVE**

+See VESC BLDC [datatypes.h](https://github.com/vedderb/bldc/blob/release_6_00/datatypes.h) for more details about the above commands.

-The PC that the simulation executes on requires an HC-06 UART to classic Bluetooth module connected to the PC using an FTDI USB adapter.
-The simulation processes these VESC messages from another application: set current, set rpm, heartbeat, get firmware, get state, and get IMU state.
+Communication with the simulated VESC is done over classic Bluetooth.
+The PC that the simulation executes on requires an HC-06 (or equivalent) UART to classic Bluetooth module connected to the PC using an FTDI USB adapter.

 ### Supported VESC BLDC firmware versions
 * 6.00